Home|Barnet & London Walks|Calendar|Exploring London & Beyond|Your Guide |About Barnet|Contact & Enquiry facebook

 Please phone or email Paul if you are planning to come on a walk.

-Dates for January-July only.
+Dates mainly for January-July only.
 Please email Paul on to be registered on the mailing-list to receive regular monthly updates on walks during the rest of the year.
 And get weekly updates on Paul’s Facebook page: Barnet and London Walks.

 • Battle of Barnet ‘The Battle of Barnet’